-Additionally, upon Nexteer's request all suppliers shall promptly provide data for a life cycle assessment (data such as but not limited to carbon neutrality, renewable energy, recycled materials, etc.) relating to goods or parts thereof (including data with regard to the materials input) according to the data collection format indicated by Nexteer.
+Additionally, upon Nexteer's request all suppliers shall promptly provide data for a life cycle assessment (data such as but not limited to carbon neutrality, renewable energy, recycled materials, etc.) relating to goods or parts thereof (including data regarding the materials input) according to the data collection format indicated by Nexteer, which may be required by Nexteer on new programs.